daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-06-15-Hawaii-2023-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 ![](https://raw.githubusercontent.com/AHuffmyer/ASH_Putnam_Lab_Notebook/master/images/NotebookImages/Hawaii2023/conical1.jpeg)

 Every 60 minutes or so Ariana will check the cultures, stir/swirl the embryos, check water flow, and bubble bump the embryos off of the banjo filter.
 Conicals were fully refilled by 00:15.

+Cultures looked clean and healthy all through the night and into the early morning.

 ## Environmental measurements